What is a nursing record?

 Include a nursing checklist to ensure the patient is prepared for any scheduled surgery.

-Note all plans made for the patient's discharge, e.g., whether the patient or carer is competent at instilling the prescribed eye drops and whether they understand details of follow-up appointments.
+Note all plans made for the patient's discharge, such as whether the patient or carer is competent in instilling the prescribed eye drops and whether they understand the details of follow-up appointments.

 Writing tips

-Ensure the statements are factual and recorded in consecutive order, as they happen.
+Ensure that statements are factual and recorded in the order in which they occur.
 Only record what you, as the nurse, see, hear, or do.

 Do not use an abbreviation unless you are sure that it is commonly understood and in general use.
-For example, BP and VA are in general use and would be safe to use on records when commenting on blood pressure and visual acuity, respectively.
+For example, BP (blood pressure) and VA (visual acuity) are commonly used and are safe to use in records.

-Do not speculate, make offensive statements, or use humour about the patient.
-Patients have the right to see their records!
+Do not speculate, make offensive statements, or use humour when referring to the patient.
+Patients have the right to access their records!

-If you make an error, cross it out with one clear line through it, and sign.
+If you make an error, draw one clear line through it and sign next to the correction.
 Do not use sticky labels or correction fluid.

-Remember, some information you have been given by the patient may be confidential.
-Think carefully and decide whether it is necessary to record it in writing where anyone may be able to read it; all members of the eye care team, and also the patient and relatives, have a right to access nursing records.
+Remember, some information provided by the patient may be confidential.
+Consider carefully whether it is necessary to record such information in writing, where it may be accessible to others; all members of the eye care team, as well as the patient and their relatives, have the right to access nursing records.

 Looking after nursing records